embrace-io/embrace-docs/content/react-native/features/performance-monitoring.md

 startMoment('addItem');
 ```

-In a fictional scenario, this is a moment we're using to measure how quickly an item is added to a list after a user selects the plus button.
+In a sample scenario, this is a moment we're using to measure how quickly an item is added to a list after a user selects the plus button.

 You can also start a moment with **properties**, an **identifier**, and **screenshots**.
 For more on this, check out the [API docs]({{< api rn >}}).